January 22nd, 2009 admin

 This may seem a bit trivial, but it isn’t.
 When you’ve set your mind to it, it’s not always easy to accept contradicting results.

 If your experiment produces much different results than you’ve expected to see don’t kill the messenger.
 Just because you don’t like the results doesn’t mean they’re wrong.
-If you’re not happy with what you see, try again.
+If you’re not happy with what you see, try again (by marshaun).
 Think about your value proposition and how you stated it.
 Don’t be shy about changing things and trying again.

 And, if you did get the reassurance you wanted, make sure it’s valid.
 Before you venture in, try to get visitors to interact with you and validate your conclusions.
 Ask people to leave comments or to contact you.
 Ask them questions and see how they respond.